-Chapter 5 and 6 discussed in detail the reference thermal solution, including the target Ψ{CA} , and fan speed based on temperature to ensure that T{C-MAX} is not exceeded for TDP power at a given ambient temperature.
+Chapter 5 discussed in detail the reference thermal solution, including the target Ψ{CA} , fan speed based on temperature to ensure that $T{\text{C-MAX}}$ is not exceeded for TDP power at a given ambient temperature.
 The resulting variable speed fan (VSF) curve is the upper limit on fan speed.

-The benefit of this upper limit will become more apparent when the fan speed controller is responding to the on-die thermal sensor.
+The benefit of this upper limit will become more apparent when the fan speed controller is responding to the digital thermal sensor.

-Figure 61.
+Figure 57.
 Thermistor Set Points